1. What are you working on now?

 There are two projects I’m working on at the moment that have any real heft to them.
 One is a book project on the graphic history of “The Rocket”, a magazine published in Seattle that ushered in the underground era of grunge and launched the careers of dozens of photographers, writers, illustrators, typographers, cartoonists, designers and art directors.
 A list of the names of the people who contributed regularly to that magazine reads like a who’s who of the underground scene.
 At one point, the art directors of metropolis, the village voice, newsweek, details, vibe, guitar world, real simple, entertainment weekly and vanity fair were all former rocket designers or art directors.
 People like Lynda Barry and Matt Groening kick-started their careers there.
 Sub Pop records started as a record review column at The Rocket.
 It was a crazy place, you might even call it a “genius cluster”, a book about the art of that magazine will be an eye-opener for the graphic design world.

-The other thing i’m working on right now is a facebook™ page (my own) where i take the time every morning to sit down and write an essay about something i find laying around my “junk store of a studio”.
+facebook™ page (my own) where i take the time every morning to sit down and write an essay about something i find laying around my “junk store of a studio”.
 I think of it as a sort of ‘show and tell’ of cool nifty crap I’ve saved.
 I pick an object and then sit down and start typing an essay about it and it’s history or it’s context or whatever.
 Because I’m a designer, it’s always from that perspective and because i’m a odd designer, I bring a different sort of perspective to the item at hand.
 It’s become rather popular among the regular readers and I look forward to writing it every morning and responding to info or comments made by the readers.
 The best thing about it is that I’m developing writing chops that I’m really enjoying.
 It’s a lot of fun.

 For instance, this morning I talk about some ‘art stamps’ that an interesting artist friend named Charles Krafft made about a friend of his named Von Dutch. through Charlie Krafft, i got to know the legendary Von Dutch and I even hired him to do a cover for The Rocket magazine, it was a disaster.
 It’s a great story.